-On June 14th, after three months of active searching, I got an email from an agent that I had met with as part of this process.
+After three months of active searching, I got an email from an agent that I had met with as part of this process.
 I had a previous relationship with this agent, as he worked at the same brokerage I had for a year or so.

 The funny thing about this email is that I had just gotten back from a 4-day vacation with my girlfriend to Cancun, Mexico.
 I took the vacation as a reward for the grueling (yet totally rewarding) process of writing a book (Set for Life).
 I must have landed at around 4:30 p.m., gotten home at around 5:30 p.m., and then seen the email.

 Another opportunity just came across my radar.
 4-Plex in S Barnum, maybe a bit farther south than you imagined but a prime investment! $339K